cho3sang/Focus-Extension/privacy-policy.md

 - All data is stored locally on your device using Chrome’s `storage.sync`.
 - The extension does not send data to external servers.

-If you have any concerns, contact us at [your email].
+If you have any concerns, contact us at tenzinchoesang64@gmail.com.